Improving access to employment opportunities for persons with disabilities in Egypt

 • motor impairments

 We recognize that there is no one-fits-all solution that could cater to everyone, keeping in mind that people have different experiences and varying levels of impairments that could affect how they interact with a given product or service.
-With this acknowledgement in mind, the program will curate a comprehensive guide that addresses accessibility needs for the above disabilities, and will provide support to solutions that could cater to one or more type of disabilities.
+With this acknowledgement in mind, the program curated a comprehensive guide that addresses accessibility needs for the above disabilities, and provided support to solutions that catered to one or more types of disabilities.

-With the commitment to leaving no one behind, and the emphasis that inclusion starts with accessibility, the Empowering Inclusion in Employment (EIIE) program aims to:
+With the commitment to leaving no one behind, and the emphasis that inclusion starts with accessibility, the Empowering Inclusion in Employment (EIIE) program helped to:

 • Break down barriers to access that make employment information and opportunities hard to access